top of page

 Tip: When your harvest baskets are full, let the soil rest by covering it with some form of mulch or plant cover crops, a gentle blanket for the long winter ahead.

-4. Add Cozy Seasonal Touches
+4. Add Cozy Seasonal Touches for Fall

 Weathered white doors with autumn leaves decor.
 Carved pumpkins on steps, set against a quaint house.